martijnbastiaan/cocotb/documentation/source/building.rst

       A list of the VHDL source files to include in the VHDL library *lib* (currently for GHDL/ModelSim/Questa/Xcelium only).

+.. make:var:: VHDL_LIB_ORDER

+      Order in which VHDL libraries should be compiled (Xcelium only)

 .. make:var:: COMPILE_ARGS

       Any arguments or flags to pass to the compile stage of the simulation.